js2264/Bioc-workshop/content/Introduction/01_Presentation.md

 At the end of this course, you should be able to:

-- Leverage `Bioconductor` principle of interoperability (a.k.a "do-not-reinvent-the-wheel!")
+- Leverage `Bioconductor` principles of interoperability (a.k.a "do-not-reinvent-the-wheel!")
-- Write sets of interconnected functions for genomics
+- Write sets of interconnected functions for genomic data
 - Document and test functions
 - Manage package dependencies
 - Manage package versions